-Through Seerist’s strategic partnership with Control Risks, the Seerist solution offers on-the-ground insight from an analyst ahead of the FIFA World Cup, which is held from November 20 through December 18 and noted their preparedness to host the World Cup at the security and infrastructural level.
+Through Seerist’s strategic partnership with Control Risks, the Seerist solution offers on-the-ground insight into Qatar country risk from an analyst ahead of the FIFA World Cup, which is held from November 20 through December 18 and noted their preparedness to host the World Cup at the security and infrastructural level.

 Attitudes towards the tournament differ among residents.
 Migrant workers, particularly in the transportation sector, are largely unenthusiastic due to the expected long working hours and the lack of flexibility in their work operations.
 Arab expatriates signal a sense of excitement as the tournament sheds an international spotlight on an Arab country and the region.